Skip to main content

 The catch

-A 2% adverse move wipes out $5,300 of your margin, nearly half your deposit.
+A 2% adverse move wipes out $6,600 from your account, a significant chunk of your deposit.
 Leverage amplifies both gains AND losses.

 Futures leverage lets you control large exposure with small capital, but that same leverage means a small percentage move creates a large dollar impact on your account.
 This is why position sizing and stop losses are non-negotiable.

 Nearly 24-hour trading.
-ES and NQ trade from Sunday 5:00 PM to Friday 4:00 PM CT, with a 1-hour daily maintenance break.
-You can react to overnight news, trade the European open, or close a position at 2 AM if you need to.
-Stock traders have to wait until 9:30 AM and hope their gap doesn't destroy them.
+ES and NQ trade Sunday 5:00 PM to Friday 4:00 PM CT.
+You can react to overnight news or close a position at 2 AM.
+Stock traders wait until 9:30 AM and hope gaps don't destroy them.
+(Lesson 9 covers session timing in depth.)

 ES, NQ, MES, and MNQ futures contract specifications including tick size, tick value, point value, and risk per 10-point move